 - Call the Police and Ask That A Report Be Made: If the accident occurs on a freeway, the California HIghway Patrol is usually the law enforcement agency that responds.
 They are the most likely agency to agree to prepare a report and their reports are usually available within 10 days of the incident.
 (For information on how to request a CHP Traffic Collision Report, click here).
 If the accident occurs on a surface street within the Los Angeles City Limits, then the Los Angeles Police Department, Traffic Division would be the agency in charge of the investigation and prepare a collision report.
 Unfortunately, the LAPD traffic division is understaffed and do not want to prepare reports in all cases but, must do so if there are any injuries involved.
 (For LAPD guidelines on report and instructions on how to obtain a police report from LAPD, click here).
 It is always better to request and obtain a police report if at all possible for later use in any civil claim for personal injuries.
 While the report is not admissible evidence in court, it does provide very valuable information that insurance claims adjusters and attorneys can use to prove liability and damages in a later civil claim.

-Hiring a Los Angeles car accident lawyer, or legal counsel who has had consistent results filing claims and litigating cases throughout Greater Los Angeles is essential to obtaining the maximum value on your accident claim .
+Hiring a Los Angeles car accident lawyer, or legal counsel who has had consistent results filing claims and litigating cases throughout Greater Los Angeles is essential to obtaining the maximum value on your accident claim.
+Our personal injury law firm works on a contingency fee basis, which means we charge no upfront fees and only collect attorney's fees when your claim is resolved.
+We also look to resolve claims in a way that maximizes the net recovery to you factoring the costs of filing a lawsuit versus and out of court settlement.
 If you live anywhere in Los Angeles County from the Antelope Valley in the North to South L.A. or from the west side the East L.A., the chances of being involved in a car accident are great no matter how good of a driver you are.
-Hiring experienced lawyers who know the Los Angeles Superior Court system, regularly appear before judges and try cases in all of the L.A.
+Hiring experienced automobile accident attorneys who know the Los Angeles Superior Court system, regularly appear before judges and try cases in all of the L.A.
 County Court branches including Stanley Mosk Courthouse, Torrance, Norwalk, Pasadena, Chatsworth, Antelope Valley or Pomona could mean the difference between “settling for what you get” or getting all that you deserve!
-Call Steven M. Sweat, APC, the zealous legal advocates in L.A. for a free attorney consultation anywhere in Socal at 866-966-5240.Sources
+Call Steven M. Sweat, Personal Injury Lawyers, APC, the zealous legal advocates in L.A. for a free attorney consultation anywhere in Socal at 866-966-5240.Sources